 - 1. Write the setUp and tearDown methods so they are thread safe.
-This generally means avoid using static memebers. - 2.
+This generally means avoid using static members. - 2.
 Make the test methods discrete units of work and not long sequences of actions.
 By keeping the test method to a descrete operation, it makes it easier to combine test methods to create new test plans. - 3.
 Avoid making test methods depend on each other.
-Since Jmeter allows arbitrary sequencing of test methods, the runtime behavior is different than the default Junit behavior.

-- 4. If a test method is configurable, be careful about where the properties are stored.
+Since Jmeter allows arbitrary sequencing of test methods, the runtime behavior is different than the default Junit behavior. - 4.
+If a test method is configurable, be careful about where the properties are stored.
 Reading the properties from the Jar file is recommended. - 5.
-Each sampler creates an instance of the test class, so write your test so the setup happens in oneTimeSetUp and oneTimeTearDown.
+Each sampler creates an instance of the test class, so write your test so the setup happens in oneTimeSetUp and oneTimeTearDown. - 6.
+If you select a class and no methods show up, it means the sampler had a problem creating an instance of the test class.
+The best way to debug this is to add some System.out to your class constructor and see what is happening.